Available To Serve You Nationwide On All Federal Cases

-Kenney Legal Defense knows how to defend people facing criminal cases of fraud in Southern California.
+Our experienced fraud attorney team knows how to defend people facing criminal cases of fraud in Southern California.
 Our team has handled everything from bank fraud to internet scams and false statements in insurance forms.
 We understand California law and the federal legal framework, and we know how to deal with business fraud, check fraud, tax fraud, and constructive fraud accusations.

-Our San Diego Fraud Defense Attorney Protects Your Rights
+Our Fraud Defense Attorney Protects Your Rights

 Kenney Legal Defense helps people in all types of fraud situations, including credit card fraud, Medicare fraud, wage and hour law violations, securities fraud, wire fraud, and more.
 We also represent people accused of breaking laws involving the California Insurance Code Section 1871, California Penal Code § 548, § 549, § 550, and Revenue and Taxation Code 19706.

 Our goal is to protect your rights under both California law and federal fraud statutes, and we work to resolve cases with smart legal strategies backed by real trial experience.
+The process of defending a fraud case typically involves investigation, evidence review, and court proceedings.

 What Is Criminal Fraud?

 Many of these cases fall under white collar crimes and may involve insurance fraud crimes, business fraud, or even insider trading.
+Fraud can take many forms, including various schemes and methods.

-Types of Fraud Charges We Handle in San Diego
+Types of Fraud Charges We Handle

 A few of the common types of charges we take on include: